ShogunPanda-archive/pincerna/README.md

 Actioning on the results will open the bookmark in the browser.
 Note that this won't use the default browser but the one the bookmarks belongs to.

+## API Documentation

+The API documentation can be found [here](https://sw.cowtech.it/pincerna/docs).

 ## Contributing to pincerna

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
 * Fork the project.